-Maarten Kesteloot is the co-founder and CEO of Influo – a platform dedicated to connecting influencers to brands since 2014.
-Maarten talks to us about how he believes that influencers are the next big marketing medium, and the extreme importance of brands utilizing these influencers through his dynamic and exciting application
+Maarten Kesteloot is the co-founder and CEO of Influo, a platform dedicated to connecting influencers to brands since 2014.
+Maarten talks to us about how he believes that influencers are the next big marketing medium.
+He speaks about influencer marketing and the extreme importance of brands utilizing these influencers through his dynamic and exciting application.

 What trends do you see in the industry?

 Definitely experimenting, most companies continue to experiment due to the immaturity and comparative newness of the influencer marketing space.
 The biggest shift is yet to come.